ismaeelbashir03/OrderBookSimulation/README.md

 ## Features

-- **Order Book** (In progress): An order book that supports adding, cancelling and modifying Market Orders, and FoK orders with a matching algorithm.
+- **Order Book**: An order book that supports adding, cancelling and modifying Market Orders, and FoK orders with a matching algorithm.
 - **Agents**: (Upcoming) Agents that can place and cancel orders in the market.
 - **Market Conditions**: (Upcoming) Simulations of different market conditions such as bullish and bearish trends.

 ## Todos

-- [ ] Implement Order Book
+- [x] Implement Order Book

     - [x] Implement Market Orders